theobald-software/theobald-software.github.io/content/_en/xtract-universal/table-join.md

 The correspondent SQL statement is generated and executed on the SAP server.
 The componente provides additional features as the definition of aggregate functions, WHERE and HAVING clause.

-It is required to install a custom function module (Z_) on the SAP server to be able to use this component.
+It is required to install a [custom function module](./sap-customizing/custom-function-module-for-table-extraction) on the SAP server to be able to use this component.

 {: .box-note }
 **Note:** Cluster and pool tables are not supported by the Table Join component, but they can be extracted using the table component.